 Prepare yourself for time without your child or a summer without the child.
 Think ahead about how you will use your time.
 Use it for reconnecting with old friends, spending time with family, completing projects around the house, dating and pampering yourself.

 For divorcing couples, summer vacation does not have to mean you lose contact with your child or you are unable to remain active in his or her life.
-Spending time with and having access to both parents is necessary for a child’s healthy functioning and development, so if you can’t spend summer vacation with your child, be sure to make up for lost time after summer is over.
+Spending time with and having access to both parents is necessary for a child’s healthy functioning and development, so if you are spending the summer without your kids, be sure to make up for lost time after summer is over.